Kilbagie Distillery

 1860 - The distillery site is closed.

 1874 - James Alexander Weir takes over the site and converts it into a paper mill.
-Production begins in 1875.
-Paper mill closes in 2001.
+He began Esparto grass paper production in 1875, with his company, J.A.
+Weir Ltd, being formed in 1896.

 References: